ashleybaxter/iamashley/_posts/2019-06-18-thoughts-on-choosing-a-market.md

 On the <a href="http://christophjanz.blogspot.com/2014/10/five-ways-to-build-100-million-business.html">'five ways to build a $100 million business'</a> scale, I’m hunting mice.
 If I was hunting elephants I’d need far fewer of them to build a $100 million business.
 Again, that’s not my goal.
 But it’s a good scale to give you perspective on the volume of customers you need.

-When choosing your market, ask yourself _do you need high volume?_ Understand what your goal is and how many customers you need to get there.
+When choosing your market ask yourself, _do you need high volume?_ Understand what your goal is and how many customers you need to get there.
 If your market is enterprise customers you'll need fewer to reach $100 million.
-But it you're market is prosumers paying you $100 a year, you're going to need a lot of volume!
+But it your market is prosumers paying $100 a year, you're going to need a lot of volume!

 <h4>Is the market big?</h4>